 From the Sanskrit word for ‘heap’, these decorative mounds serve as burial markers, housing for religious relics, and objects of worship and devotion.

-As the practice of building these structures spread across with the expansion of Buddhism across Southeast Asia, stylistic variations developed in different areas over time making each chedi unique yet still undeniably a symbol of the Buddhist faith.
+As the practice of building these structures spread across with the expansion of Buddhism across Southeast Asia, stylistic variations developed in different areas over time making each stupa unique yet still undeniably a symbol of the Buddhist faith.

 Wherever you may travel in the region, there’s a strong chance you’ll encounter a notable stupa…or 20!